-The MSU Denver at DIME faculty are a community of musicians and music professionals who do not compromise musical standards for commercial success, but want to help you earn a living from music.
+The DIME faculty are a community of musicians and music professionals who do not compromise musical standards for commercial success, but want to help you earn a living from music.
 They work closely with DIME’s management team, who has had 18 years of experience in music education and many more in the music industry.
 With our new partners, many of the faculty will remain the same.

 What are the admissions requirements?

-Students that wish to study on the MSU Denver at DIME degree programs will be subject to MSU Denver’s admissions policies.
-For more information on the admissions policies please click on one of the links below.
+Students that wish to study on the degree programs will be subject to the partner’s admissions policies.
+We will post more information as soon as possible.

 Do I have to audition?

-Will completed general education credits transfer to the MSU Denver at DIME program?
+Will completed general education credits transfer to the new program?

 What is a cohort model?

-Students who pass an audition and are accepted by MSU Denver will participate in cohort model study.
+Students who pass an audition and are accepted will participate in cohort model study.
 This means that our students follow a prescribed class sequence and progress with their cohort throughout the program.
 Cohort Model study will help you build strong bonds with your classmates and create a professional network of your peers that can help you succeed.

 How much support will I get on the program?

-All students can also access the Student Services departments at both MSU Denver and DIME.
+All students can also access the Student Services departments at DIME.
 We are here to help you achieve your goals on these programs, and will support you through any issues that arise during your studies.

 How much is tuition?

-Are Financial Aid & Scholarships available for the MSU Denver at DIME programs?
+Are Financial Aid & Scholarships available for DIME programs?

 Yes!
-Students are encouraged to fill out a FAFSA as soon as possible using MSU Denver’s school code (001360).
-Begin your online application, here.
+Students are encouraged to fill out a FAFSA as soon as possible and we will publish the links as soon as possible.